manviahuja12/Verse-Vault-Exploring-Book-Trends/README.md

 Analyzing a book database using SQL and Excel to uncover trends in book sales, ratings, genres, and authors.

 ## Objective
-The goal of this project was to analyze a book database, extracting actionable insights on total sales, book ratings, publication trends, and popular genres/authors using SQL.
+The goal of this project was to analyze a book database to uncover actionable insights about sales, ratings, genres, and authors using SQL.
 The insights were visualized through an interactive Excel dashboard for a comprehensive overview of the data.

 ## Technology Used
 - **Database Management System**: MySQL